INFORMSJoC/2024.0546/results/public-good/readme.md

 The results are shown in Table 3 in our paper.

 For larger-scaled problems (n>10), the implement of DAE can be quite time-consuming.
 We then apply LogTP and ALogTP.
-Each problem is solved with 5 random starting points.
+For each random problem, we choose 5 random starting points for both algorithms.
 These results are summarized in Table 4 in our paper.

 In figure 6-1 and 6-2, we show an example where DAE and LogTP yield different solutions.